 One of the questions that new players have is— What should I do with my unplayed boules?
-Is it OK for me to leave them on the ground?
-If so, where?
+Is it OK for me to leave them on the ground behind the circle?

-The best practice is always to hold all of your unplayed boules in your hands.
-If you have extra boule(s) that you don’t want to hold in your off hand while you throw, then set down those extra boules on the ground beside the circle, step into the circle, throw, step out of the circle, and immediately pick up the extra boules … like Marco Foyot in this photo.
+(2) Hold your unplayed boules in your hands.
+This is the best thing to do.
+If you don’t want to hold extra boules in your off hand while you throw, then, when it is your turn to throw, set them down on the ground beside (not behind) the circle.
+Step into the circle, throw, step out of the circle, and immediately pick up the extra boules … like Marco Foyot in this photo.

-It may be acceptable in your local club or group to leave unplayed boules on the ground.
-If it is, be aware that you’re creating a safety hazard if you leave your boules on the ground.
-Make sure to leave them to the side of the circle (not BEHIND the circle) and far enough from the circle that other players aren’t likely to step on them while entering or leaving the circle.
+It may be acceptable in your local club to leave unplayed boules on the ground.
+But even if it is, be aware that you’re creating a safety hazard if you leave your boules on the ground.
+Leave them to the side of the circle (not BEHIND the circle) and far enough from the circle that other players aren’t likely to step on them while entering or leaving the circle.

 Remember, a team always has the right to know how many unplayed boules are being held by the players on the opposing team.
-So it is always a good idea to hold unplayed boules in your hands, where they can easily be seen by the opposing team.
-You should never tuck an unplayed boule somewhere out of sight, like in a pocket.
+Never tuck unplayed boules out of sight, like in a pocket.
+Always hold them in your hands, where they can easily be seen by the opposing team.

-On a related topic… When you need your hands to be free to measure a point, never set down your boules on the ground near the head while you measure.
-It is too easy for someone (you, probably) to get hurt by stepping on them, or for you to forget where you put them and to illegally pick up a played boule by mistake.
+When you need your hands to be free to measure a point, never set down an unplayed boule on the ground near the head while you measure.
+It is too easy for someone (you, probably) to get hurt by stepping on it, or (after measuring) for you to pick up the wrong boule by mistake.
 While you measure, leave your unplayed boules somewhere well away from the head and (preferably) wrapped in your boule towel.
-That way there will be no question about where they are and what they’re doing there.
+If you do that, there will be no question about where they are and what they’re doing there.

-Finally, note that some clubs have a local custom in which everyone always leaves their unplayed boules on the ground beside the circle.
-One team’s boules are on one side of the circle, and the other team’s boules are on the other side.
-If you find yourself playing with such a club, go with the flow.
+Finally, note that some groups have a local custom in which everyone leaves their unplayed boules on the ground beside the circle.
+One team’s boules are on one side of the circle, and the other team’s boules are on the other.
+If you find yourself playing with such a group, go with the flow.
 “When in Rome, do as the Romans.”